 Further, the pace of change has dramatically increased within jobs too.
 The need to master new skills, acquire broader experience, and contribute ever so more to one’s employer has never been higher.

 From planning progression within one’s job, to creating strategies to capture emerging opportunities in one’s industry, and taking decisions with regard to changing jobs or gaining further education, career management is today complex.
-This is where the role of career counselling becomes so important.
+This is where the role of career guidance and counselling becomes so important.

 What does career counselling involve?